wp-plugins/wiki-page-links/readme.txt

 === Wiki Page Links ===
-Contributors: Darcy Casselman, Fremen
+Contributors: dscassel, Fremen
 Donate link: http://www.flyingsquirrel.ca/index.php/wordpress-plugins/wiki-links/
 Tags: wiki, pages
 Requires at least: 3.0
 Tested up to: 3.1.3
-Stable tag: 0.3
+Stable tag: 0.4

 [[Wiki Page Links]] is a WordPress plug-in that allows you to add Wikipedia-style hyperlinks to your posts and pages and automatically have them link to your WordPress pages.